tknine/csharp-gists/ModelBinderBuilder/README.md

 ﻿# Model Binder Builder

-The ModelBinderBuilder class allows for removing "magic string" arrays from the UpdateModel method of a controller.
+The ModelBinderBuilder class allows for removing "magic string" arrays from the UpdateModel method of a MVC or WebApi controller.
 Instead, the class type is used along with lambda functions to designate which model properties are to be bound.

+Providing a binding field list for UpdateModel is always a best practice to avoid having the client sending data that should not change.

+Demonstrates usage of the following .Net features:
+* Generics
+* Reflection
+* Lambda functions
+* Expression trees
+* Unit testing

 ## Usage